ChangHChen/run_python_local/README.md

 ### Options

 - `--port`: Port to run the SSE server on (default: 3001)
-- `--mount`: Mount binding in Docker-style format `localPath:mountPoint` (default: temp directory:/working)
+- `--mount`: Mount binding in Docker-style format `localPath:mountPoint` (can be specified multiple times)
+  - The first mount point is used as the main working directory
+  - All temporary Python files are created in the first mount point
+  - More specific mount points take precedence over more general ones
 - `--venv`: Path to an existing Python virtual environment to use (default: uses system Python)

 ## Using with PydanticAI